XavierElizondo/Labs/Home-VPN/README.md

     1. **pfsense firewall VM.** The pfsense VM has the 2 adapters configured as below in Hyper-V
     ![pfsense firewall VM - Internal NIC](./media/pfsense-hyper-v-nic-internal.png)
     ![pfsense firewall VM - External NIC](./media/pfsense-hyper-v-nic-external.png)
-    2. **Windows  10 VM.** It is very much the same as pfsense Internal NIC
+    2. **Windows  10 VM.** This VM NIC is configured the same as pfsense Internal NIC
 4. **pfsense firewall configuration.**
     1. **Interfaces.** These are the configured interfaces.
 Note that the OPT1 interface is a Virtual Tunnel Interface (VTI) that is created when the IPSec tunnel is configured.
         ![BGP package - info](./media/pfsense-interfaces.png)